Edwinexd/dsv-pvt/README.md

 ## Overview

-Lace Up & Lead The Way is a pre-race training app designed to be a companion and guide for runners interested in running Midnattsloppet.
+Lace Up & Lead The Way is a pre-race training app designed to be a companion and social platform for runners interested in running Midnattsloppet.
 This project is a collaborative effort by group 71 to design and develop a complete mobile app from scratch.
 The project includes a frontend, UI and a corresponding backend microservice architecture.

 ## Team Members